arielchuri/Research-and-Development-Methods/Syllabus.md

 # Required Reading / Media
 Norman, Don: _The Design of Everyday Things_
 Baty, Steve: _Deconstructing Analysis Techniques_
+[Reboot | Design Research: What Is It and Why Do It?] (http://reboot.org/2012/02/19/design-research-what-is-it-and-why-do-it/)
 Corner, James _The Agency of Mapping_
 [Candy, Stuart 2011 - Strategic Foresight] (https://www.scribd.com/doc/59578445/Candy-2011-Strategic-Foresight)
 Dubberly, Hugh: _The Analysis­Synthesis Bridge Model_